teamosis/gethugothemes-documentation/content/adrian/create-product.md

 weight: 8
 ---

-Hugo provides a `new` command to create a post, as a example for creating a new post is `hugo new shop/new-product.md` , it will create a product.
+Hugo provides a `new` command to create a Product, as a example for creating a new product is `hugo new shop/new-product.md` , it will create a product.

 ## Configure Product